Azure/aks-periscope/deployment/overlays/dynamic-image/README.md

 ### GHCR

 It can be useful to test a particular GitHub branch.
-We can generate an overlay for deploying the image generated from that branch.
+We can generate an overlay for deploying the images generated from that branch.
+This is especially useful for testing behaviour in Windows containers, because the typical development environment does not have `Docker` configured for running Windows containers (and if it does, the OS may not match the AKS Windows OS).
+Further notes on creating a cluster with Windows nodes is [below](#creating-a-windows-cluster).

-To make both the Docker image available to the cluster, it must be published to a container registry that allows anonymous pull access.
+To make both the Docker images available to the cluster, they must be published to a container registry that allows anonymous pull access.
 To do this:
 1. Push the branch you want to deploy to your local fork of the Periscope repository.
 2. Run the [Building and Pushing to GHCR](../../../.github/workflows/build-and-publish.yml) workflow in GitHub Actions (making sure to select the correct branch).
-3. Take note of the published image tag (e.g. '0.0.8').
+3. Take note of the published image tags (e.g. '0.0.8').
-4. [First time only] Under Package Settings in GitHub, set the package visibility to 'public'.
+4. [First time only] Under Package Settings in GitHub, set each package's visibility to 'public'.

 ## Setting up Configuration Data